 Apart from its historic allure, it also has a modern attraction.
-With it’s distinct Art Nouveau architecture and impressive beer culture and delectable chocolate; there’s something everyone can enjoy when they visit Brussels.
+With it’s distinct Art Nouveau architecture, impressive beer culture, and delectable chocolate, there’s something everyone can enjoy when they visit Brussels.
+The Grand Palace even sits as a UNESCO World Heritage Site.

 Top Things to Do in Brussels